bcongdon/WunderSchedule/README.md

   [![Build Status](https://travis-ci.org/benjamincongdon/WunderSchedule.svg?branch=master)](https://travis-ci.org/benjamincongdon/WunderSchedule)
   >A Node.js module that allows you to 'schedule' tasks to appear in your Wunderlist todos

+## Installation
+1. Install with `npm install -g wunderschedule`.
+2. Go to the [Wunderlist Developer Portal](https://developer.wunderlist.com/apps) and register an app.
+Take note of your `Client ID`.
+Click `Create Access Token` and record the resulting token.
+3. Run `wunderschedule auth` and paste in your `Client ID` and `Access Token`.

 ## Usage
-This module is not yet in a state that it would be useful to anyone.
-However, if you do want to tinker around with it, you must go to the [Wunderlist Developer Portal](https://developer.wunderlist.com/apps) and register an app.
-Then, copy `credentials_template.json` to `credentials.json` in `utils` and add your `client_id` and `access_token` which you've created.

-Then, just run `node wunderschedule.js` and something ~~will~~ might happen!
+  > TODO

 ## Tags
 `start-time:` - Defines the time (on due date) at which the scheduled task will appear in your todo